 I escaped out the back door and down the gravel driveway.
 The street spanned before me, begging adventure.
 Sunday lawns green, pungent with fresh Saturday clippings piled behind an assortment of fences.

-“Go away, will you,” she said in her grimy blue dress as she leaned over the stone wall and then pushed me.
+“Go away, will you,” she spat, then leaned over the stone wall and pushed me.

 I brushed off her greasy prints and walked on, leaving the willow tree and that girl snarling in the shade behind.
 As I strolled into the sun, I ran my hand over cracked rendered walls, rattling cyclone fences and peering through the oleander bushes for signs of life in quiet houses.